SimonWoodtli/www-simonwoodtli-com/content/posts/0/index.md

 * Tags to categorize the posts.
 * Comments to interact with the content.

-Thanks John for inventing Blogs with link and blog posts: https://daringfireball.net/
+Thanks John 🙏 for inventing Blogs with link and blog posts: https://daringfireball.net/

-### Static Site Generators
+## Static Site Generators

-Every modern blog that is created from scratch should nowadays use a static website generator.
-A static website is easier to deploy, easier to maintain and easier to create.
+I believe that developing a modern blog from scratch should nowadays be done using a static site generator.
+Because a static website is easier to deploy, easier to maintain and easier to create.

 In my [research] I narrowed the selection down to these three SSGs: